AndrePatri/CoClusterBridge/README.md

 #### ToDo:

-- [] RhcTaskRef setting throrugh keyboard commands for controller debugging.
+- [] Move shared memory implementation to separate package.
-- [] add basename to shared memory to avoid conflicts with other running instances of the clients and server
+- [] Add optional shared structure to the cluster client for exposing the FULL internal MPC state (RHCInternal?).